Want to hire a student for an off-campus position? Community members and employers, visit: Hire A Panther!

-- Work study funds: these funds are distributed through a student's financial aid package.
+- Work study funds: funds distributed through a student's financial aid package.
 Work study positions can last anywhere from one term to a few years.
 Work study students usually work less than 12 hours per week.
 See more info for work study supervisors.

-- Casual funds: these are funds distributed through your department.
+- Casual funds: funds distributed through your department.
 Casual students can work year round, but are limited to 599 hours per year.
 See HR's guidelines for setting up casual employment.

 - Student employment funds: like casual funds, these are distributed through your department.
 Unlike casual funds, students must be enrolled at least 6 credit hours.
 See HR's student employment guidelines.

 - Internships: can't offer a paycheck?
 You may be able to offer an internship.
 To see if your department is eligible, contact the Jobs & Internships Office on your campus.

 - All student jobs must be posted on the student job board.
-Doing this makes the hiring process more fair.
+This makes the hiring process more fair.
 Relying on printed flyers or word-of-mouth can unintentionally exclude people: think of a student with a mobility impairment who can't "pound the pavement", or a student who takes classes on another campus.
 They deserve the same access to opportunities.

 - Contact the Jobs & Internships Specialist for the academic program related to your field.
 This is amazing way to find qualified, enthusiastic students!

-- Post job flyers on ASPCC-sponsored boards around campus.
+- Post job flyers on ASPCC-sponsored bulletin boards around campus.